CodaBool/go_lambda_boilerplate/readme.md

 # cd ops
 terraform init
 terraform apply # type yes if you agree to make the resources
+# you can destroy anything created with a `terraform destroy`
 ```

 ## Automation